 A dedicated group of women formed the first Altar Society of St. Ignatius.
 They were responsible for cleaning the building, care of the altar linens and storing of the sacred vessels used at Mass.
 They organized church dinners and socials and offered meals in their homes to the pastor after his long trip from Seattle University (east of downtown) out to visit the St. Ignatius chapel in north Seattle each week.
-A young man, Henry J. Boudreau, was given the responsibility of arriving early on Sunday mornings to build the fire.
+A young man, Henry J. Boudreau, was given the responsibility of arriving early on Sunday mornings to open the building and get ready for Mass.
 He would come carrying his ax to chop wood and start a fire in the pot-bellied stove which warmed the log cabin.

 Because the church was now a Dominican parish rather than Jesuit, and because the church had moved to a new site, a name change was required.
 It was at a meeting of the Altar Society that the name “Our Lady of the Lake,” a reference to the beauty of Lake Washington, was first suggested.
 Father Gallagher especially liked the suggestion because his home church in Cleveland, Ohio, was also called Our Lady of the Lake.
 The new church with its new name was dedicated in February 1941.

-The 1940’s and 1950’s were called the Baby Boom years because many couples married and started families after the close of World War Two.
+The 1940s and 1950s were called the Baby Boom years because many couples married and started families after the close of World War Two in 1945.
 There was a housing boom to accommodate families in north Seattle, with schools and churches expanding accordingly.
 Our Lady of the Lake at 8900 35th Ave NE added a school building and a convent for the faculty of Dominican Sisters.
 By the peak year of 1957, five Masses were being held in the 350-seat church, with a total attendance of more than 3,000.

-The first Our Lady of the Lake church had been built in 1940, prior to the start of World War Two.
-The post-war rapid population growth in north Seattle/Wedgwood area had not been anticipated, as Wedgwood was not even within the Seattle city limits at that time.
-By the end of the 1950′s Our Lady at the Lake was bursting at the seams, and a larger building was needed.
-No more land was available to enlarge the building, so in 1960 the decision was made to tear it down and rebuild on the same site, with a plan by a different architect for a bigger building.
+The first Our Lady of the Lake church had been built in 1940-1941, prior to the start of World War Two.
+The post-war rapid population growth in north Seattle/Wedgwood area had not been anticipated, as Wedgwood was not even within the Seattle City Limits at that time.
+By the end of the 1950s Our Lady at the Lake was bursting at the seams, and a larger building was needed.
+In 1960 the decision was made to tear down the small church which had been designed by Paul Thiry and rebuild on the same site, with a plan by a different architect for a bigger building.